0xDBFB7/ceramic/documents/furnace_quick.md

  - Firebrick is crumbly and unlikeable.
  - Many interesting techniques require an inert or nitriding atmosphere.
  - In a rough vacuum, it should be possible to exceed 1,700 C continuously, probably limited only by the temperature at the nichrome termination.
+ - It may be possible to measure the temperature in the kiln using the SiC element itself.
+The resistance didn't seem to change substantially as the element heated, but the bandgap might.

 Most insulating materials that can withstand such temperatures are expensive or difficult to work with.
 Because of the $\text{P}\approx \text{T}^4$ nature of the Stefan-Boltzmann law vs the approximately linear dependence of conduction, at such high temperatures radiative insulation is the primary concern.
 For this reason, many concentric shells of multi-layer insulation may suffice.